olivierzach/tricentis-lead-scoring/README.md

 # Results

-Of all models the best to balance precision and recall was the `Boosted Trees Model`.
+Of all models, the best to balance precision and recall was the `Boosted Trees Model`.
 Other models performed well but struggled with low precision scores.
 Linear and Tree based models were still valuable for inference of key variables through coefficient estimates and feature importance.

 Final Model Results:
   - `ROC-AUC`: .86